Shimura operators for certain Hermitian symmetric superpairs: Section Computations

-We give the table of superbrackets on $\gl(2|2)$ with the notation in Subsection~\ref{subsec:sphQuasi}.
-The value of the superbracket of the $i$-th entry in the far left column and the $j$-th entry in the top row is given by the $(i, j)$-th entry in the table.
+In this appendix, we first give the table of superbrackets on $\gl(2|2)$ with the notation in Section~\ref{sphRep}, then show the detailed $\sltwo$-computations in the same section.

+In the following table, the value of the superbracket of the $i$-th entry in the far left column and the $j$-th entry in the top row is given by the $(i, j)$-th entry.